tomstrummer/xirq.us/README.md

 The live app is running at http://xirq.us

+Features:
+* Real-time push updates when viewing a feed (using Redis and Socket.io)
+* Markdown support
+* [oEmbed](http://oembed.com/) support for inline link previews
+* Google Maps integration
+* Deploys to RedHat OpenShift

-Some boilerplate code borrowed from:
+Some boilerplate code was borrowed from:
 * [node-passport-couchbase-redis](https://github.com/hardlifeofapo/node-passport-couchbase-redis)
 * [openshift-diy-nodejs-redis](https://github.com/eddie168/openshift-diy-nodejs-redis)
 * [nodejs-pub-sub-chat-demo](https://github.com/steffenwt/nodejs-pub-sub-chat-demo)

+This app was originally created during the [Downcity JS](http://downcityjs.com/) hackathon in Providence, and took home the "Best Solo" prize!

 ## Development